This article originally appeared on VICE NZ.

-Durrant is an 85-year-old retired nurse who has been caring for sick and injured birds for 35 years.
-This morning, the penguins waddle through the shallows under the watchful eye of Missy, Durrant’s dog, who will herd them back if they stray too far.
+Sylvia Durrant is an 85-year-old retired nurse who has been caring for sick and injured birds for 35 years.
+This morning, the penguins waddle through the shallows under the watchful eye of Missy, Sylvia’s dog, who will herd them back if they stray too far.

 Some of the penguins remain in her care permanently, unable to survive in the wild.
 Her long-term companions include Dinky, a penguin brain-damaged by seagulls pecking his head after he got stuck in the sand.
 Dinky has trouble walking and topples over often, but can swim "almost like a normal penguin".

 Casey and Bernie are each missing one flipper—Casey’s bitten off by a fish, and Bernie born without.
-"TT"—short for "Temper Tantrum"—is an aggressive little penguin responsible for the bruising that marks the backs of Durrant's hands.
+‘TT’—short for ‘Temper Tantrum’—is an aggressive little penguin responsible for the bruising that marks the backs of Sylvia's hands.

-Durrant says she began caring for her birds out of boredom, and after her husband’s passing ramped up the operation to the point where she was taking on thousands of birds a year.
-They aren’t all penguins—Durrant takes any bird, from pigeons, to hawks, to the blue, trembling kingfisher she held in her palm this morning.
-Annwyne Standish is Durrant's main helper, and has been taking the penguins swimming for over 20 years.
+Sylvia says she began doing caring for her birds out of boredom, and after her husband’s passing ramped up the operation to the point where she was taking on thousands of birds a year.
+They aren’t all penguins—Sylvia takes any bird, from pigeons, to hawks, to the blue, trembling kingfisher she held in her palm this morning.
+Annwyne Standish is Sylvia's main helper, and has been taking the penguins swimming for over 20 years.

-It costs $30 NZD [roughly $21 USD] per week to feed a penguin, which she does daily by hand.
-They eat squid, fish, prawns, and other raw seafood.
+It costs $30 per week to feed a penguin, which she does daily by hand.
+They eat squid, fish, prawns and other raw seafood.
 The penguin and other bird enclosures are also cleaned daily, so she requires clean linens as well as monetary donations.

-If you need to drop off a bird to Durrant, there's more information here.
+If you need to drop off a bird to Sylvia, there's more information here.